-- 7. In the Mode list, click either Momentary or Continuous. - 8.
-In the Polarity list, click either Normally Open or Normally Closed. - 9.
+7. In the Mode list, click either Momentary or Continuous.

+- 8. In the Polarity list, click either Normally Open or Normally Closed. - 9.
 Click Save to save the Input-to-function assignment, Mode, and Polarity. - 10.
-Repeat steps 4 through 6 for Inputs 2, 3, and 4 if applicable. - 11.
+Repeat steps 5 through 9 for Inputs 2, 3, and 4 if applicable. - 11.
 From the Configure RTU General Parameters dialog box, click Send to save the programming information into the Informer unit.

-10. Configuring Hot Keys
+10. Configuring Commander Hotkeys

-Use Hot Keys to simplify sending messages.
-Hot Keys are a set of preprogrammed keys that issue an activation sequence.
-For example, you can set up your system to have the following Hot Keys: tornado warning, flood warning, and all clear.
-With a click of a button, you are able to activate your RTUs.
+Use Hotkeys to simplify sending messages.
+Hotkeys are a set of preprogrammed keys that issue an activation sequence.
+For example, you can set up your system to have the following Hotkeys: tornado warning, flood warning, and all clear.
+With a click of a button, you can activate your RTUs.

-To configure Hot Keys in Commander:
+To configure Hotkeys in Commander®: